Exploring Robusta Coffee: A Closer Look at Robusta Coffee Beans

 “The popularization of Robusta coffee trees began near the Lomani River, a tributary of the Congo River in Central Africa.
 Robusta coffee from the Congo (the Democratic Republic of the Congo) has been shipped to Java through a nursery in Brussels.
 From here, it has been successfully bred to establish plantations in other countries such as India, Uganda, and the Ivory Coast – The Craft and Science of Coffee.”

 Central Africa is believed to be the source of two major commercial coffee species, Coffea Arabica (i.e., Arabica) and Coffea canephora (i.e., Robusta).
-Although Robusta has long been regarded as Arabica’s ugly cousin, recent studies show that is not the case.
+Although Robusta has long been regarded as Arabica’s ugly cousin, recent studies show that is not true.
 It turns out that Robusta is the parent of the Arabica breed.
 By analyzing the genetic sequences of the coffee genus species, scientists have discovered that, in southern Sudan, Coffea canephora crossed with another species called Coffea euginoides that gave birth to the genus Coffea arabica – that is, Arabica coffee.

 Distribution and botanical characteristics of robusta coffee

 Robusta farming was started in the early 19th century – as noted above – because of the considerable damage caused by CLR to C. arabica plantations in Asia.
 According to credible documents (Charrier and Eskes, 1997), It was brought to Java, Indonesia, in 1901, the Democratic Republic of the Congo (Republic of the Congo).
-These Robusta trees quickly became available in Africa and were adopted by the early African farmers for their vitality, yield, and resistance to CLR.
+These Robusta trees quickly became available in Africa and were adopted by early African farmers for their vitality, yield, and resistance to CLR.
 At the same time, several other Robusta wild species such as Kouillou, Maclaudi & Game, Niaouli, or Coffea Uganda are also deployed in different countries such as Ivory Coast, Guinea, Togo, or Uganda, respectively.

 Since the 1960s, new cloned Robusta strains have been developed in Uganda, Congo, and later in Ivory Coast.
 However, there is not much change in properties compared to the original tree.
 Today, only a few countries continue the program of commercial selection, with some improvements.
 This is typical in Cote d’Ivoire, where production increases from 30% to 110%, and grain size increases by 50%.
 Several new varieties were also developed in Brazil, called Conlon.